Energy Flow in Ecosystem - Definition, Process, and Importance

 Examples: Fungi, bacteria, earthworms.

-Examples of Food Webs in Different Ecosystems
+Types of Food Chains in Ecosystems

 Energy Pyramids

-Pyramid Of Numbers
+Pyramid of Numbers

 The diagram represents the pyramid of the number

-Pyramid Of Biomass
+Pyramid of Biomass

 The diagram given below shows the pyramid of biomass

-Pyramid Of Energy
+Pyramid of Energy

 The diagram shows the energy pyramid

-Laws Of Thermodynamics In Ecosystems
+Laws of Thermodynamics in Ecosystems

 The laws of thermodynamics provide a fundamental framework for understanding energy flow and transformation in ecosystems.

-First Law Of Thermodynamics (Conservation Of Energy)
+First Law of Thermodynamics (Conservation of Energy)

-First law: Energy cannot be created or destroyed but only changed from one form to another.
+Energy cannot be created or destroyed but only changed from one form to another.
 In ecosystems, this is manifest as solar energy is converted into chemical energy in the process of photosynthesis.
 That chemical energy afterwards moves through different trophic levels by consumption.

 For example, plants convert sunlight into glucose.
 Herbivores consume plants and in turn, convert that energy into kinetic energy for locomotion and metabolic processes.
 Conversely, carnivores attain food through consuming herbivores.

-Second Law Of Thermodynamics (Entropy)
+Second Law of Thermodynamics (Entropy)

 The second law deals with energy flow, in that the transfer of energy increases the disorder, hence increasing the entropy of a system, and there is always some energy lost as heat in any such transfer.
 In the case of ecosystems, this is observed in the flow of energy upwards through trophic levels, where only about 10% of the energy is transferred to the next level and the rest is lost, mainly as heat produced during respiration and metabolic activities.